Trump awards Purple Heart at Walter Reed military hospital

 Trump kissed Barrientos' wife before pinning the medal on the sergeant's left shirt collar, grasping Barrientos by the shoulders and then shaking his hand.
 The Purple Heart is awarded to service members who are wounded or killed in action.

-Besides Barrientos, Trump was expected to meet privately with about a dozen service members who are receiving care at the medical center.
+Besides Barrientos, Trump met privately with about a dozen service members who are receiving care at the medical center.

 Before leaving the White House, the president tweeted that he looked forward to "seeing our bravest and greatest Americans."